 - Appendix: Use this space for any supplemental documents, such as logo or branding designs, sketches of what your consignment shop will look like, credit histories, licenses, permits, etc.

-When writing a business plan, use the format and software you are most comfortable with.
-Many people opt to use a traditional word processor like Microsoft Word or Google Docs.
-You can also create your business plan in a presentation format using PowerPoint.
+When writing a business plan, use the format and software you’re most comfortable with.
+Many people use a traditional word processor like Microsoft Word or Google Docs.
+You can also create your business plan in a presentation format using PowerPoint or Google Slides.
 There are also business plan software programs that offer templates and guide you through the process.
+Read our guide to 6 of the best business plan software.

 Choose the Best Legal Structure